syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Ajax-Content-Load-Load-on-Demand.md

-N> You can also load content from another view page by providing the Url as name of required view page.For ex: url="../Home/Index".
+N> You can also load content from another view page by providing the Url as the name of required view page.
+For example: url="../Home/Index".